IanKulin/ssl-monitor/README.md

 - Scanning websites for certificate expiry dates
 - Listing their certificate status on the dashboard
 - Sending notifications via email (Postmark) and/or push (ntfy)
-- Notifications for two levels, only trigger when certificate status changes
+- Notifications for two levels, which only trigger when certificate status changes

 ## Quick Start